-Flagship Huawei P series phones have impressed us more as each year passes.
-With the P30 Pro one of our favourites in recent years, can the next-gen in the series, the P40 Pro, top it?
+(Pocket-lint) - Flagship Huawei P series phones have impressed us more as each year passes.
+With the P30 Pro one of our favourites in recent years, can the newer series, the P40 Pro, top it?

 It's worth noting that the 2020 P series is comprised of three phones - the P40, P40 Pro and P40 Pro+ - making the 'standard Pro' model the middle, rather than top-end device.